Douglas A-1 Skyraider: Design and development

-The AD-1 was built at Douglas's El Segundo plant in Southern California.
-The low-wing monoplane design started with an 18-cylinder Wright R-3350 Duplex-Cyclone radial engine capable of producing well over 2000 hp, which was upgraded several times, ultimately to 2800 hp.
+In terms of its basic configuration, the AD-1 is a low-wing monoplane, powered by a single Wright R-3350 Duplex-Cyclone 18-cylinder radial engine, capable of producing well over 2000 hp, which was upgraded several times, ultimately attaining 2800 hp.
 The aircraft had distinctive large straight wings with seven hardpoints apiece.
 The Skyraider had excellent maneuverability at low speed, and carried a large amount of ordnance over a considerable combat radius.
 It had a long loiter time for its size, compared to much heavier subsonic or supersonic jets.
 The aircraft was optimized for ground attack and was armored against ground fire in key locations, unlike faster fighters adapted to carry bombs, such as the Vought F4U Corsair or North American P-51 Mustang, which were retired by US forces before the 1960s.

 Shortly after Heinemann began designing the XBT2D-1, a study was issued showing that for every 100 lb of weight reduction, the takeoff run was decreased by 8 ft, the combat radius increased by 22 mi and the rate-of-climb increased by 18 ft/min.
 Heinemann immediately had his design engineers begin a program for finding weight savings on the XBT2D-1 design, no matter how small.
 Simplifying the fuel system resulted in a reduction of 270 lb; 200 lb by eliminating an internal bomb bay and hanging external stores from the wings or fuselage; 70 lb by using a fuselage dive brake; and 100 lb by using an older tailwheel design.
 In the end, Heinemann and his design engineers achieved more than 1800 lb of weight reduction on the original XBT2D-1 design.
+The AD-1 was built at Douglas's El Segundo plant in Southern California.